epics-modules/lua/docs/using-lua-shell.md

 9
 ```

-Comments starting with '#-' are silent -- they are not echoed when running
+Comments starting with `#-` are silent -- they are not echoed when
-scripts in file mode.
-This matches the iocsh convention for silent comments:
+running scripts in file mode.
+This matches the iocsh convention:

 ```lua
 #ENABLE_HASH_COMMENTS